makersacademy/rps-challenge/README.md

 ## Work in progress
-If I'd had more time to continue with this application, I would have worked on style (HTML).
+As soon as I have more time to continue with this application, I will work on style (CSS).